 Our community is full of gratitude for Anna’s stewardship of the foundation’s Food Sovereignty Fund (formerly Food & Democracy Fund) over the last seven years.
 She facilitated our relationships with phenomenal organizations who expanded our understanding of and support for the ways food intersects with other critical global issues, including climate change.
 Anna’s commitment to grassroots leadership and lifting up the voices of people with lived experience to tell their own stories and lead their own advocacy has changed the field and philanthropy for the better.

-“Anna amplified the work of emerging leaders all around the country, offering them tools and a platform for exponential impact,” said Panta Rhea Foundation CEO Connie Malloy.
+“Anna amplified the work of emerging leaders all around the country, offering them tools and a platform for exponential impact,” said Panta Rhea Foundation CEO Connie Archbold Robinson.
 “Her efforts laid the groundwork for the foundation’s future grantmaking, and will continue to shape how we support communities for whom food sovereignty is central to their self-determination.”

 Panta Rhea Foundation’s board co-chair, Lisl Schoepflin, adds: “Anna repeatedly taught us the deep implications and intersection of food sovereignty and justice in the work we do with grassroots partners and communities.
 I’ve been continuously awed by her wisdom, heart, strategic clarity, and leadership.”